 The Joker putting a gun to his head in the first Batman game (a non-lethal BANG Flag Gun, but we don't know that until he pulls the trigger).

 In Deadpool's narration for The Thrill of the Chess, he does an impression of Magneto and says "Mysterio has always been after my goods!"
 The accompanying picture has Mysterio standing directly behind Magneto with Mysterio's arms wrapped around Magneto.
 Magneto even has a shocked expression on his face.
+(Did we mention that they were in prison together at the time?
+Bonus Getting Crap Past the Radar points!)

 Giant Space Flea from Nowhere: As the LEGO means not all of the story is covered, some of the bosses have this effect, notably Darth Maul in the first LEGO Star Wars.